Staff-Alerts/project/README.md

     1. has a secure user login mechanism
     1. allows for the selection of (multiple) locations
     1. allows for the creation of various messages types
-    1. allows for the use of message tempaltes
+    1. allows for the use of message templates
     1. allows for "approval" of messages before sending
     1. allows for the issuing of messages